 I did find packing up in the morning pretty stressful.
 We woke at 7.10am and after a quick shower with my ash-covered child we only had half an hour to feed the kids, get them in their uniform, pack school snack boxes and pack up all the gear.
 Aarrgh!
 It was crazy and we only just made it to school in time.
 SIMs were folded in half and shoved in to cars still inflated, Nicky’s pop-up tent was still up, just manhandled somehow into her massive car boot.
 My tent was rolled up but not in the bag, basically stuff was everywhere as we didn’t have time to pack up properly.

 Traffic was a bit slow but we made it!
-Strolling into school on time with clean kids in neat uniforms like nothing ever happened literally felt amazing, like we'd had a huge adventure.
-We high-fived and felt extremely pleased with ourselves as we passed the other parents in the playround.
+Despite the early-morning chaos, strolling into school on time with clean kids in neat uniforms like nothing ever happened literally felt amazing, like we’d had a huge adventure.
+We high-fived and felt extremely pleased with ourselves as we passed the other parents in the playground.

 Top 10 camping on a school night tips